Explore the exciting range of academic modules you can choose from for Block 2 of Leeds International Summer School.

 Read the full description of Introduction to digital photography in the module catalogue.

-Read the full description of The Norman Conquest in the module catalogue.
+Read the full description of Miracles and magic in medieval England in the module catalogue.

 Business